TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-6.markdown

 The expansion memory base address is copied in `d0` (this is actually an unneeded repetition of what the code did 6 lines before, I think).
 It then subtracts the address of the first free location (because if this is not 0 it means that something is already stored in memory) and the size of the stack, that was initialised previously by Kickstart to 6 KBytes (hardcoded).
 After that the code jumps to `AddMemList` (`0x1a26`).

 When the routine returns the code has to move on initialising the chip memory.
-The chip memory has to be initialised in two different ways depending on the presence of the expansion memory, as this latter is preferably used by the CPU.
+The chip memory has to be initialised in two different ways depending on the presence of the expansion memory, as the latter is preferably used by the CPU.

 ```
 000003a0: 41f8 0400                 lea     0x400.w,a0